 A practical implication is that, when cleaning up a draft (either your own or someone else's), gratuitous variation often needs replacing by `lucid repetition'.
 Gratuitous variation -- the pointless use of different words for the same thing -- is what H. W. Fowler ironically called "elegant" variation, an "incurable vice" of "the minor novelists and the reporters".

 Lucid repetition is the opposite, the consistent use of the same word or phrase for the same thing.
 It often provides the invariant element within organic change.
-An example is the sentence "We will be serious if you are serious."
-Notice the relatively weak and muddy effect of a gratuitously varied version, such as "We will be serious if you are not frivolous".
+An example is the sentence "If you are serious, then I'll be serious."
+The invariant element `serious' makes the sentence clearer and stronger than alternative, weaker versions such as "If you are serious, then I'll be also."
 The change is no longer organic.
+Even weaker is a gratuitously-varied version, such as "If you are serious, then I won't be frivolous."

 Lucid repetition is a cement, a reinforcement, to help build strong structures on large as well as small scales.
 It is a powerful way to create or strengthen links between sentences and between paragraphs, sections, and chapters, helping everything to hang together.